openxc/openxc-message-format/README.md

   in the VI for longer.

 **frequency** - (optional, defaults to 0) The frequency in Hz to send this
     request.
-To send a single request, set this to 0 or leave it out.
+To send a single non-recurring request, set this to 0 or leave it out.

 **decoded_type** - (optional, defaults to "obd2" if the request is a recognized OBD-II mode 1 request, otherwise "none") If specified, the valid values are